Skip to content

 },

-Note: Atlas builds use Semantic Versioning to specify the Node.js version.
+Note: Headless Platform builds use Semantic Versioning to specify the Node.js version.
 This can be used to specify a specific versions, a range of versions or a major version.
 If a range is used, ensure that an upper bound is set (e.g. <19.0.0) as the build may use the new node version unexpectedly.
 For example, a clean rebuild will clear the cached version of Node.js.

 The version of Node.js in use on your builds can be found in the build output: